 Further treating the fibrous part, by leaving it to mature in wind-rows, and subsequently using it as dry fertiliser is also common.

 Step 4 – Using the Biogas

 The biogas part of the output is usually stored in the plastic roof of the tank.
 From there it is most often burned in a combined heat and power ( CHP ) plant to generate electricity and heat.

 The electric power is fed directly into the power grid.

-The heat generated can be utilised to heat buildings, to dry firewood, or to dry harvest products such as grain.
+The heat generated can be utilized to heat buildings, to dry firewood, or to dry harvest products such as grain.

 At an increasing number of biogas plants the quality of the raw biogas is upgraded to purify it.
 The carbon dioxide, hydrogen sulphide, and other impurities are removed, and it is compressed and used as a clean renewable transport fuel.

 Step 5 – Delivery of Biogas to Users